yt-dlp/yt-dlp/README.md

  - `name` (string): Friendly name of the smallest category
  - `type` (string): The [SponsorBlock action type](https://wiki.sponsor.ajay.app/w/Types#Action_Type) of the chapter

 Each aforementioned sequence when referenced in an output template will be replaced by the actual value corresponding to the sequence name.
-E.g. for `-o %(title)s-%(id)s.%(ext)s` and an mp4 video with title `yt-dlp test video` and id `BaW_jenozKc`, this will result in a `yt-dlp test video-BaW_jenozKc.mp4` file created in the current directory.
+E.g. for `-o %(title)s-%(id)s.%(ext)s` and a mp4 video with title `yt-dlp test video` and id `BaW_jenozKc`, this will result in a `yt-dlp test video-BaW_jenozKc.mp4` file created in the current directory.

-**Note**: Some of the sequences are not guaranteed to be present since they depend on the metadata obtained by a particular extractor.
+**Note**: Some of the sequences are not guaranteed to be present, since they depend on the metadata obtained by a particular extractor.
 Such sequences will be replaced with placeholder value provided with `--output-na-placeholder` (`NA` by default).

 **Tip**: Look at the `-j` output to identify which fields are available for the particular URL